BrunoVox/SRGAN/README.md

 # SRGAN
 PyTorch implementation of SRGAN

-This work is based on https://arxiv.org/abs/1609.04802 .
-It is focused in being as close as possible to the original proposition.
+This work is based on [Ledig et al.](https://arxiv.org/abs/1609.04802) It is focused in being as close as possible to the original proposition.
 For training/validation, I did use a sample of aproximately 475k images from Imagenet.
 For testing, I used Set5, Set14, BSD100, Urban100 and Manga109.

 ## 1. Training dataset: